eloomi/nuget-api/README.md

 * Goals

-# Initialisation
+# Initialization

-The initialisation of the NuGet package requires the **Client ID** and **Client Secret** which you have recieved from eloomi.
+The Initialization of the NuGet package requires the **Client ID** and **Client Secret** which you have recieved from eloomi.
 If you do not yet have an id/secret pair, please feel free to contact your customer representive.

 #### Standard connection
 The most standarized way of connecting to the API is with the following code